-The resort also has a small spa offering traditional Javanese massage, relaxation massage, masks and scrubs.
+The resort also has a new spa offering traditional Javanese massage, relaxation massage, masks and scrubs.

-He and his team have around twenty years of experience guiding and diving in Asia and beyond, and eight years running his own business (which gets great reviews).
-He started offering snorkeling specific trips because he was aware that snorkelers often get the short end of the stick when thrown in with divers.
+Ben (pictured with Nicole) is our friend and snorkeling trips partner.
+He and his team are based in the U.K. and have around twenty years of experience guiding in Asia and beyond.
+He has been running his own business since 2010 and is primarily offering guided snorkeling trips, but he started with diving.
+He began offering snorkeling specific trips because he was aware that snorkelers often get the short end of the stick when thrown in with divers.
 He and his team love the freedom and low stress of snorkeling, and are very aware of the different needs of snorkelers versus divers, in terms of the reef depth, and calm surface conditions needed.

 of his trips are small groups of 12-18 guests, or with a similar ratio

 His company is licensed and insured.
-They have never cancelled a trip, and all funds are held in a trust until the trip is completed giving you 100% financial security if they or any of their suppliers go out of business before the trip happens.
+Barring extreme circumstances they do not cancel trips, and all funds are held in a trust until the trip is completed giving you 100% financial security if they or any of their suppliers go out of business before the trip happens.